angelloghernan/lingwa/README.md

 * User can save words to learn later on through flashcards
 * User can search for another user and follow them
 * User can see public content from followed users
-* User can make regular posts without any content attached
+* User can make regular contents without any content attached

 **Optional Nice-to-have Stories**

-* User can leave comments under other users' posts (almost required)
+* User can leave comments under other users' contents (almost required)
 * User can message other users privately if they mutually follow each other (*almost* a required story)
 * User can upload a profile picture and a short bio (also almost required)
-* User can favorite/like other users' content and posts to save for later
+* User can favorite/like other users' content and contents to save for later
-* User can see trending topics in selected countries and read posts from people in those countries (at least from Twitter)
+* User can see trending topics in selected countries and read contents from people in those countries (at least from Twitter)
-* User can translate trending posts just like imported articles and books
+* User can translate trending contents just like imported articles and books

 ### 2. Screen Archetypes